jalexw/pdf-ripper/README.md

 # BibliU PDF Ripper

+Use this code to get a PDF from BibliU by automatically looping through your textbook and taking a screenshot of each page.

 ## Installation
 ### 1. Install [Python3](https://www.python.org/downloads/)
 Check if you already have it installed with the `python --version` command)